 My Story – How Eye Exercises Improved My Eyesight

-This is the story of how I improved my eyesight from needing glasses of -3.00 (20/150) to -1.00 (20/40) and completely cured my astigmatism.
-I did it without the use of any fancy equipment, special glasses or contact lenses, and I didn’t go near a laser eye clinic.
+This is the story of how I improved my eyesight following a laser eye surgery which was not completely successful.
+I did it without the use of any fancy equipment, special glasses, contact lenses or further surgery.
 I did it all in my own home with eye exercises.

 And I’m convinced that, with commitment, you can do it too.

 When I was 13 years old I started having difficulty seeing what my teacher wrote on the blackboard in school.
 My mother took me for an eye exam and I was diagnosed as being nearsighted.